Don't wait!

 1. Engineered

-One of the most popular forms of engineered hardwood is high-density fiber (HDF) core.
-Since engineered hardwood is made from thin layers of wood glued together, the core can be particleboard, plywood, HDF or medium-density fiberboard (MDF).
+One of the most popular forms of engineered hardwood is the high-density fiber (HDF) core.
+Since engineered hardwood consists of thin layers of wood glued together, the core can be particleboard, plywood, HDF or medium-density fiberboard (MDF).
 HDF provides the best stability, is available in a wide variety of looks and is easy to install.

 2. Solid

-Solid hardwood is what it sounds like — each plank is a whole piece of a single species of wood.
-Without any gaps or layers, this style is extremely durable, more so than those made from stacked material.
+Solid hardwood is what it sounds like — each plank is a whole piece of a single wood species.
+This style is incredibly durable without gaps or layers, more so than those made from stacked material.
 However, it is more susceptible to potential moisture damage.

 3. Floating